gboehl/dynare/doc/manual/source/the-model-file.rst

     argument.
 By default, the past values of the variables are equal to their steady-state values.
 The initial date of the forecast can be provided in the third argument.
-By default, the forecast will start at the first date indicated in the ``init_plan command``.
-This function returns a dset containing the historical and forecast values for the endogenous and exogenous variables.
+By default, the forecast will start at the first date indicated in the ``init_plan`` command.
+This function returns a dataset containing the historical and forecast values for the endogenous and exogenous variables.